Chartered accountant price list 2026: complete guide

 This is the first pricing criterion.
 A firm charges based on the number of supplier invoices, expense reports, and banking transactions to process.
 The higher the volume, the more processing time is required.

 A manager who sends their accounting documents in bulk once a year will require more work than a client who uses a digital deposit tool and organises their documents throughout the year.
-Electronic invoicing, mandatory from 2026, should also reduce this cost item for equipped businesses.
+Electronic invoicing (receipt mandatory for all VAT-liable businesses established in France on 1 September 2026; issuance phased in until 1 September 2027 for small and medium businesses) should also reduce this cost item for equipped businesses.

 Fees vary significantly by region.
 A Parisian firm charges on average 20 to 40% more than a provincial firm, due to higher overhead costs.
 This difference is narrowing with the development of online firms.